Professor and Director of the Data Science for Public Policy Program, McCourt School of Public PolicyShow Popup

 Ohm began his academic career on the faculty of the University of Colorado Law School.
 Before becoming a professor, he served as a trial attorney in the U.S. Department of Justice’s Computer Crime and Intellectual Property Section, and clerked for judges in the United States Court of Appeals and the United States District Court for the Central District of California.
 He is a graduate of the UCLA School of Law and Yale University.
 Professor Ohm blogs at Freedom to Tinker.

-Executive Director, Beeck Center for Social Impact & Innovation
+Advisory Board Member, Beeck Center for Social Impact & Innovation

 Shah also has extensive private sector experience.
 At Google, she led technology initiative for civic voice and investing for impact as the head of Global Development Initiatives.
 At Goldman Sachs, she developed the environmental strategy and ran key initiatives in clean tech investments.
 One of her proudest accomplishments is working with her siblings to create a non-profit, Indicorps, which works to build a new generation of socially conscious global leaders.
 Dr. Shah serves on the boards of Oxfam America, the UBS Optimus Foundation, the Case Foundation Non Profit Finance Fund, Voto Latino, and The Century Foundation.
 She also serves as an adviser to the Democracy Fund.